tkherman/merkle_fs/README.md

     - steps to add file to new directory
         - calculate checksum of new file
         - create new node for file (even though it's the same file, need to create new node for versioning)
-        - bubble up and make new nodes for all ancestors (while altering the proper pointers)
+        - bubble up and make new nodes for all ancestors